Cardinals now set to test their own draft picks at QB

 The fact that they appear eager to see Kyler play, indicates that they want to see how adaptable Kyler is to the system before solidifying their short- and long-term plans at QB.

-Therefore, Kyler’s return could very well be a mutual feeling-out phase in order to determine whether the fit is natural for both the team and the QB and thereby warrants a long-term commitment.
+Therefore, Kyler’s return could very well be a mutual feeling-out phase in order to determine whether the fit is natural for both the team and Kyler and iwhether the fit is strong enough to warrant a long-term, mutual commitment.

 Loading comments...